kiranbakale/AMI-Readme/docs/environment_configure.md

 If installing Ansible locally, we recommend using this approach as your local environment will be isolated from other python packages that you install on your machine.
 Additionally, your local environment will match the environment used for testing, validation, and building docker images, so there is less chance of package changes affecting the ansible environment you are running locally.

-To setup the Python virtual environment the first time, run:
+To set up the Python virtual environment the first time, run:

 ```shell
 # Create a virtual environment called `get-python-env`